torimcfarlin/sweet-company-styles/README.md

 ## Examples

-If you'd like to see an example of the package in action, check out the [SweetCompanyApp]{https://github.com/torimcfarlin/SweetCompanyApp}.
+If you'd like to see an example of the package in action, check out the SweetCompanyApp at https://github.com/torimcfarlin/SweetCompanyApp.